Radu Dan

 }

-We saw earlier, how we use ModuleFactory to create VIPER modules.
-We provide an interface for all modules that require assemble in our app.
+We saw earlier how we use ModuleFactory to create VIPER modules.
+We provide an interface for all modules that require assembly in our app.

 protocol ModuleFactoryProtocol {